 Put a ‘PIN’ in It: Effective Liaison Activity Reporting

-As a former physician relations manager, I can tell you that creating an approach for effective liaison activity reporting can not only create points of accountability for liaisons and leadership, but also support stronger targeting and follow-up.
+As a former physician relations manager, I can tell you that creating an approach for effective liaison activity reporting can not only create points of accountability for liaisons and leadership but also support stronger targeting and follow-up.
 Specifically, I found that consistent tracking helped quantify the number of engagements my team was having in the field and improved the quality of those engagements, as well.

 Using Liaison Activity Data to Understand Alignment

-By being specific about the type of encounter (for example, a provider-to-provider meeting vs. item drop-off) and the purpose of the liaison activity (retention vs. new program development), managers can use these data points to better understand the type of visits that tend to drive stronger engagement and alignment.
-By also tracking the topics discussed, managers can more effectively communicate to leadership how liaisons are supporting key organizational priorities from the field.
+By specifying the type of encounter (e.g., provider-to-provider meeting vs. item drop-off) and the purpose (e.g., retention vs. new program development), managers can use these data points to understand which visits drive stronger engagement.
+Tracking the topics discussed helps managers communicate more effectively with leadership.
+It shows how liaisons are supporting key organizational priorities from the field.

 At Marketware, we often share the acronym P.I.N. when teaching new users how to document their field encounters.
-I.E. What is the PURPOSE of the liaison activity/encounter?
+What is the PURPOSE of the liaison activity/encounter?
 What INTEL did they collect?
 And what NEXT STEPS need to be taken to advance the relationship?

 These notes in our physician relationship management — PRM platform might look like this: